N5GEH/n5geh.tools.crate-cleanup/README.md

-# CrateCleaner
+# CrateSweep

-CrateCleaner is a lightweight, containerized Python tool designed to regularly clean up CrateDB tables based on configured intervals.
+CrateSweep is a lightweight, containerized Python tool designed to regularly clean up CrateDB tables based on configured intervals.
 This is particularly useful for managing databases that collect time-series data, where older data may need to be purged regularly to optimize storage and performance.

 ## Features